front-end-intermediate/session-11/readme.md

 }
 ```

 Whenever we dispatch an action we are hard coding the object.

-Create a function that will return the actual action.
+We will create functions that will return the actual action.

 ```js
 function addPirateAction(pirate){